Many people have questions and concerns about how the Guidelines impact their school community.

 - No it’s not.
 Most schools have been following these practices informally for years.

-- The guidelines will assist ALL school boards to develop policies that will ensure a safe environment for all students.
+- The Guidelines assist ALL school boards to develop policies that will ensure a safe environment for all students.

 Who decides who is transgender?